Probabilistic conformal blocks for Liouville CFT on the torus: Probabilistic construction of the conformal block

 where

 for

-Here, we draw a Young diagram $Y$ corresponding to a partition $\lambda$ in the first quadrant with unit squares so that the top right corner of each square has positive coordinates.
-In (\ref{eq:nek-eqn}), for a unit square $s$ with top right corner $(i, j)$, we define $H_Y(s) = \lambda_j' - i$ and $V_Y(s) = \lambda_i - j$, where $\lambda'$ is the transposed partition to $\lambda$.
+Here, we draw a Young diagram $Y$ for a partition $\lambda$ in the first quadrant with unit squares so the top right corner of each square has positive coordinates.
+In (\ref{eq:nek-eqn}), for a unit square $s$ with top right corner $(i, j)$, we define $H_Y(s) = \lambda_j' - i$ and $V_Y(s) = \lambda_i - j$, where $\lambda'$ is the transposed partition to $\lambda$. \begin{define} The \notion{$1$-point toric conformal block} is the formal $q$-series